huynguy-db/arcion-docs/content/docs/target-setup/Confluent/confluent-platform.md

 {{< /tabs >}}

 ## II.
 Configure mapper file (optional)
-If you want to define data mapping from your source to Confluent, specify the mapping rules in the mapper file.
+If you want to define data mapping from your source to Confluent Platform, specify the mapping rules in the mapper file.
 For more information on how to define the mapping rules and run Replicant CLI with the mapper file, see [Mapper Configuration]({{< ref "/docs/references/mapper-reference" >}}).

 When mapping source object names to Kafka topics, you can choose between two delimiters for topic names.
 For more information, see [Delimiter in Kafka topic and Redis stream names]({{< ref "/docs/references/mapper-reference#delimiter-in-kafka-topic-and-redis-stream-names" >}}).

 ## III.
 Set up Applier configuration

-1. From `$REPLICANT_HOME`, naviagte to the sample Confluent Applier configuration file:
+1. From `$REPLICANT_HOME`, naviagte to the sample Confluent Platform Applier configuration file:
    ```BASH
    vi conf/dst/confluent.yaml
    ```
-2. The configuration file can contain global Applier parameters followed by snapshot and realtime parameters:
+2. The configuration file contains global Applier parameters, with snapshot and realtime parameters following the global parameters:

     - [Global configuration parameters](#global-configuration-parameters)
     - [Parameters related to snapshot mode](#parameters-related-to-snapshot-mode)
     - [Parameters related to realtime mode](#parameters-related-to-realtime-mode)

     ### Global configuration parameters
     Global configuration parameters live at the topmost level of the Applier configuration file.
 So you _must_ specify them at the topmost place of the Applier configuration file.
-Since these parameters are defined globally, they affect both snapshot and real-time replication.
+The global configuration parameters affect both snapshot and real-time replication.

     The following global Applier configuration parameters are available.